Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Angel monument to Frederick Wolff May and Ida May, Bray Parish Cemetery, Holyport Berkshire.

-"In affectionate rememberance of my dear husband Frederick Wolff May died 16 August 1924 aged 51 - Blessed are the pure in heart for they shall see God.
+"In affectionate remembrance of my dear husband Frederick Wolff May died 16 August 1924 aged 51 - Blessed are the pure in heart for they shall see God.

 Also in memory of Ida his wife died ?
 December ?"

-Frederick Wolff May and his twin sister Clara Fanny May were born on 10th October 1872 in Hanburg Germany to Frederick Albert May, a colonial merchant and his wife Clara Matilda Wolff.
+Frederick Albert Wolff May and his twin sister Clara Fanny May were born on 10th October 1872 in Hamburg Germany to Frederick Albert May, a colonial merchant, and his wife Clara Matilda Wolff.

 Clara Mathilda May passes away in Kensington on 25th March 1896 aged only 47 years.
-She is buried in Brompton Cemetery, London In 1901 the widowed Frederick is now living at 10 The Boltons, Kensington London along with Frederick Jr, now a steamship manager with his uncle Gustav Wilhelm Wolff's shipbuilding company Harland and Wolff (manufactorers of the Titanic), and Clara.
-In 1903 Frederick Snr marries Louise Spencer Smith, however five years later in 1908 Fredrick Snr dies of typhoid fever and heart disease in Dorest.
+She is buried in Brompton Cemetery, London.
+In 1901 the widowed Frederick Snr is now living at 10 The Boltons, Kensington London along with Frederick Jr, now a steamship manager in his uncle Gustav Wilhelm Wolff's shipbuilding company Harland and Wolff (manufacturers of the Titanic), and Clara.
+In 1903 Frederick Snr marries Louise Spencer Smith, however five years later in 1908 Fredrick Snr dies of typhoid fever and heart disease in Dorset.

 Clara, Frederick's twin sister never married and died aged 76 in September 1949, leaving large sums of money to those who had been in service at her home.
 To view some of Clara's family pictures, please click here.